Charm (Clairo album)

 Charm is the third studio album by American singer-songwriter Clairo, released on July 12, 2024.
 The follow-up to her second album, Sling (2021), it is her first self-released studio album after her previous two albums were released by Fader and Republic respectively.

 Clairo produced the album alongside Leon Michels, with musical contributions from Nick Movshon, Homer Steinweiss, Marco Benevento, and Dave Guy, among others.
-To promote it, she released the singles "Sexy to Someone", "Nomad", "Juna" and "Terrapin"—the latter two being promotional—played two residencies at the Fonda Theatre and the Webster Hall, and embarked on the Charm Tour.
+To promote it, she released the singles "Sexy to Someone", "Nomad", "Juna" and "Terrapin" — latter two being promotional — played two residencies at the Fonda Theatre and the Webster Hall, and embarked on the Charm Tour.

 Charm received critical acclaim, with music critics praising its production, songwriting and Clairo's musical expansion.
 Commercially, it debuted at number 8 on the US Billboard 200, becoming her first top 10 album.
 At the 67th Annual Grammy Awards, it was nominated for Best Alternative Music Album, marking Clairo's first Grammy nomination.

 Background

 Clairo released Sling, her second album, on July 16, 2021.
 It was received positively by music critics, and appeared on numerous "best albums of 2021" lists.
 Critics praised it for Clairo's artistic progression and thematic songwriting that ponders future motherhood, domesticity, and the responsibility of becoming a caregiver.
 In 2022, to support the record, Clairo embarked on the Sling tour.
 During the tour, she suffered from sinus infections and an ear injury, before finishing it on October 4, 2022.

-In 2023, aside from collaborating with artists like Phoenix and Beabadoobee, Clairo released two charity singles on Bandcamp, "For Now" with all proceeds directed to Everytown for Gun Safety and For The Gworls, and "Lavender" to raise funds for Doctors Without Borders during the Gaza war.
+In 2023, aside from collaborating with artists like Phoenix and Beabadoobee, Clairo released two charity singles on Bandcamp, "For Now" with all proceeds directed to Everytown for Gun Safety and for the Gworls, and "Lavender" to raise funds for Doctors Without Borders during the Gaza war.
 A live EP, Live at Electric Lady, was released on May 12, 2023.

 In January 2024, Clairo started teasing a new album with a post on Instagram, captioning it "maybe this year".
 In March, she shared an Instagram post captioned with emojis depicting the number three, a check mark, and a purple heart.
 The post was interpreted by music publication The Forty-Five to mean that her third studio album was complete.
 On May 7, she revealed a release date of May 23 for her new music via Instagram Stories.

 On May 23, Clairo announced that the album, titled Charm and produced by Leon Michels, was scheduled for release on July 12, while releasing its lead single, "Sexy to Someone".
 A press release accompanying the announcement of Charm described the album as "a collection of warm, '70s-inspired grooves that move lithely between jazz, psychedelic folk and soul".